Mail Order Information

 While mail order is not mandatory, we believe there are many benefits to mail order prescription drug fulfillment.
 Members are encouraged to take advantage of the mail order benefit for the following reasons:

-We encourage your to check the status of your prescriptions with the new mail order pharmacy 10-14 days before you need them to ensure the pharmacy has received the prescription from the prescriber and the refill is ready to ship to your home.
+- We encourage you to check the status of your prescriptions with the new mail order pharmacy 10-14 days before you need them to ensure the pharmacy has received the prescription from the prescriber and the refill is ready to ship to your home.

 Mail Order Pharmacy Frequently Asked Questions